TYPE DESIGN INFORMATION PAGE last updated on Mon Sep 1 21:00:38 EDT 2014

 Art deco faces by Nick Curtis: I

-Blambot Comics Fonts was founded in 1999 by graphic Designer and illustrator, Nate Piekos.
+Blambot Comics Fonts was founded in 1999 by graphic designer and illustrator, Nate Piekos, and is located in East Providence, RI.
 Blambot has a huge number of original free comics fonts and balloons by Nate Piekos (East Providence, RI, b.
 RI, 1975).
 Comic Lettering is an alternate URL, where you can also order logo designs, custom fonts, and custom lettering.
 Fontspace link.
 The fonts:

 Creators in 2008 of a series of detailed free fonts: Eutemia (connected calligraphic script), Deborah Extra Ornaments, Prozac Buzz (grungy and neurotic), Phat Grunge Bold, Metal Macabre (scary), Kremlin-Advisor-Display-Kaps-Bold, Kremlin-Samovar-Extra-Bold, Kremlin-Samovar, KremlinAlexander-Bold, KremlinBolshevik-Bold, KremlinDuma-Bold, KremlinEmpire, KremlinGeorgianI3D, KremlinGrandDuke, KremlinKiev, KremlinOrthodoxChurch, KremlinStarets (all Cyrillic simulation faces), Deborah Fancy Dress (saloon font), Deborah (1880s style).